xeu974/freeday-doc/docs/deployment.md

 # Mongo test database URL
 # This database is used when running tests
-# Not needed in production
+# Not required in production
 #MONGO_TEST_URL=mongodb://freeday-mongo:27017/freeday-test

 ##